Published Jul 2, 2021

 Compare this with the one above and see how the inner element is cut off, nice!

-That's about it for this article, I hope that you learnt something new or it has given you a new way to look at how we can use CSS to position things on our screens.
+That's about it for this article, I hope that you learnt something new, or has given you a new way to look at how we can use the CSS position property to position things on our screens.
 I suggest you play around with the code so you can really see how it works.
-In upcoming articles I will be cover more basic CSS positioning techniques and also more on design and development plus other interesting tech-related stuff, so be sure to sign up to the newsletter, you'll be first to know and also get other offers straight to your inbox.

 Thanks for dropping by and see you soon.